 As with most of my road trips, I stumbled upon most of the places on this road trip.
-The only place I researched prior to my Northeast Alabama road trip was the Unclaimed Baggage Center in Scottsboro, Alabama (previously covered in this post).
+The only place I researched prior to my Northeast Alabama road trip was the Unclaimed Baggage Center in Scottsboro, Alabama.

 After an overnight in Chattanooga, Tennessee, I planned on visiting UBC and exploring the backroads of Northeast Alabama before returning (via Northwest Georgia) to Asheville, North Carolina.
 I had a few days to do this.
 It is a easy one hour drive on highways but you know by now that I do a road trip the fun way, not the easy way.

 I drove south from my East Ridge Chattanooga hotel on a surface street (Mack Smith Drive) and was quickly in Georgia.
 In fact, I crossed state lines several times on my multi-day road trip and never saw a “Welcome To” sign.
 That is one reason smaller roads are more fun than highways.

 I drove on various small roads (many unpaved) until I crossed into Northeast Alabama.
 After about 4 hours of fun, back road exploration, I ended up in Henagar, Alabama.

 First, I found this cute drive-in.